busy-beaver-dev/busy-beaver/README.md

 With over four thousand members, the [Chicago Python Users Group](https://www.chipy.org/) (ChiPy) is one of the largest Python communities in the world.
 Slack has become the primary method of communication amongst our members in-between events.
 We developed an open-source Slack bot, codename: Busy Beaver, to increase community engagement.

-We released Busy-Beaver on January 10th at the ChiPy monthly meeting.
+We released Busy Beaver on January 10th at the ChiPy monthly meeting.
 [Slides](http://bit.ly/busy-beaver) and [video recording](https://www.youtube.com/watch?v=7dBESR_x7Kc) from the release announcement are available online.

 ## Features

+### Upcoming Events

+Busy Beaver integrates with Meetup API to provide details about upcoming events.
+The interface for users is provided the `/busybeaver` [slash command](https://api.slack.com/slash-commands).

+- `/busybeaver next` shows details of the upcoming event

 ### GitHub Activity

-Busy-Beaver posts daily summaries of public GitHub activity for registered users in the `#busy-beaver` channel on the [ChiPy Slack](https://chipy.slack.com/).
+Busy Beaver posts daily summaries of public GitHub activity for registered users in the `#busy-beaver` channel on the [ChiPy Slack](https://chipy.slack.com/).
 The goal of this feature is to increase engagement by sparking conversations around GitHub activity.

 Users sign up for an account by `DM`ing the bot with the phrase: `connect`.
 The bot requires users to sign into GitHub to ensure only authorized activity is posted in the channel.

 ### Retweeter

-Busy-Beaver retweets posts made to the [@ChicagoPython Twitter account](https://twitter.com/ChicagoPython) in the `#at-chicagopython` channel on the [ChiPy Slack](https://chipy.slack.com/).
+Busy Beaver retweets posts made to the [@ChicagoPython Twitter account](https://twitter.com/ChicagoPython) in the `#at-chicagopython` channel on the [ChiPy Slack](https://chipy.slack.com/).

 ## Roadmap